 All you have to do is find some images on the web – black and white colouring sheets work best as they’re easiest to trace over.
 Print them out, lay a sheet of wax paper on top, trace over them, then cut them out.
 Then, use them as stencils to cut some Star Wars shapes out of rolled icing, and stick them down onto the cake with a bit of water.

-Instead of keeping things simple, Marjolein got all over-excited about it and made this Yoda Cake.
+Instead of keeping things simple, Marjolein got all over-excited about it and made a Yoda Cake.

 We added in some neat little details to bring the whole thing together… for example, inviting friends to Danger Boy’s “Sith Birthday” rather than his 6th birthday.
 We printed Star Wars pictures out from the web to stick into cupcakes, and even sketched some Darth Vader and Stormtrooper faces onto marshmallows with edible black marker pens.